exelban/one/README.md

 There are a few commands that are available in the app:

 - `one build` / `one b` - build the docker image.
 - `one start` / `one install` - start the service.
-Use `-c` to copy docker-compose to the remote server.
+Use `-c` to copy docker compose to the remote server.
 - `one stop` / `one uninstall` - stop the service.
-Use `-c` to copy docker-compose to the remote server.
+Use `-c` to copy docker compose to the remote server.
 - `one restart` / `one r` - restart the service.
-Use `-c` to copy docker-compose to the remote server.
+Use `-c` to copy docker compose to the remote server.
 - `one logs` / `one l` - show the logs of the service.
 Use `-f` to follow the logs.
 - `one list` - list all available services.
 - `one context` - managing the app context.

 ## Configuration
 Project configuration is stored in the `.one` file.
 It contains the information about the project and environment.
-If the name or image is not provided in the configuration cli will try to detect the docker-compose file.
-If the file is found the name or image will be used from the docker-compose file.
+If the name or image is not provided in the configuration cli will try to detect the docker compose file.
+If the file is found the name or image will be used from the docker compose file.

 Parameters: